Our Essential Services

 The Guide to Visa Types and Work Permit Requirements

-Unless you are a citizen of a neighboring Nordic country, every foreigner moving to Sweden will need to consider the different types of Swedish visas if they plan on living there long-term.
-EU/EEA citizens will face few, if any, requirements in regard to visas, but they will need to register with the Swedish Tax Authority upon employment.
-This guide will go over all you need to know about temporary and permanent residence permits in Sweden, documents required for a work permit, the cost of a self-employment visa, and how to apply to be a skilled worker.
+Every foreigner moving to Sweden will need to know the type of visa to get to live there long-term.
+EU/EEA citizens and citizens of neighboring Nordic countries need a valid passport for entry, and they will need to register with the Swedish Tax Authority upon employment.
+If you are not from these countries, you will also need to know about temporary and permanent residence permits in Sweden, the documents required for a work permit, the cost of a self-employment visa, or how to apply for a visa if you are a skilled worker.

-When applying for a Swedish visa, you cannot be in the country.
-This largely pertains only to non-EU/EEA citizens and citizens of Sweden.
+The first thing to know about Swedish visas is that if you are a non-EU/EEA citizen, you cannot be in the country when you apply.
 EU/EEA citizens have the right of residence in Sweden and therefore can move to the country with or without a job.
-However, they will need to start the Swedish visa application process if they plan on staying in the country long-term.
+However, they will need to start the Swedish visa application process if they plan to stay in the country long-term.
 Citizens of other Nordic countries do not have to do anything.

-To apply for a Swedish visa, the main requirement is to have a job offer from a Swedish company.
-Additionally, you have to submit a copy of your passport as well as the visa fee.
+In this section of the guide, we look at how to apply for a Swedish visa, including the main requirement—to have a job offer from a Swedish company.
+We also explore the additional steps you need to take, like submitting a copy of your passport and paying the visa fee.

-As you cannot enter Sweden before receiving your visa / work permit, it is important to be mindful that for most applicants, you will only need to wait one to two months for your application to be approved.
-Self-employed workers, however, can wait upwards of a year or more for their visa.
+You will also learn about the timeline for getting your visa.
+As you cannot enter Sweden before you secure your visa/work permit, it is important to be mindful that for most applicants, you will only need to wait one to two months for your application to be approved.
+The rules are different, however, for different types of visa.
+Self-employed workers, for example, might wait upwards of a year.

 Work Permits and Employment-Based Visas

 Depending on your country of origin, you will need a work permit or employment visa to work in Sweden.
 If you are an EU/EEA citizen, you have the right to remain in Sweden.
-This means you can take up work in Sweden without the need for a work permit.
-When you enter Sweden, or take up work, all you will need to do is show your passport.
+This means there are no work permit requirements for you to take up work there.
+When you enter Sweden, or look for work, all you will need to do is show your passport.

-As an EU/EEA citizen, you are also allowed to come to Sweden for the purposes of job searching.
+As an EU/EEA citizen, you are also allowed to come to Sweden to search for jobs.
 Once you have a job and are settled in Sweden, you will need to register with the Swedish Tax Agency.
 Read more about this in our Residence Permits section below.

-As a non-EU/EEA resident, you must be offered a job and obtain your work permit before entering Sweden.
-It is not possible to enter Sweden, nor begin working in Sweden, before being granted a work permit.
+As a non-EU/EEA resident, you need a job offer to be eligible for a work permit, which you require to enter Sweden.
+It is not possible to enter Sweden, nor begin working in Sweden, before you are granted a work permit.